cocos/cocos-docs/en/getting-started/basics/editor-panels/assets.md

 ### Other operations

-The right click menu of **asset** also includes the following operations:
+The right click menu of **Asset** also includes the following operations:

-- `create`: same function as the **create** button, it will add assets to the currently selected folder.
+- `Create`: Same function as the **Create** button, it will add assets to the currently selected folder.
 If what is currently selected is an asset file, it will add new assets to the same folder as the currently selected asset.
-- `rename`: rename the asset.
+- `Rename`: Rename the asset.
 - `Find Usages`: Find the file that used the resource and filter it in the search box.
-- `Open in Explorer (Windows) or Finder (Mac)`: open the asset folder in the file manager of the operating system.
+- `Open in Explorer (Windows) or Reveal In Finder (Mac)`: open the asset folder in the file manager of the operating system.
-- `Open Asset In Library`: Opens the data generated when the selected resource is imported by the Creator.
+- `Open Asset In Library`: Open the data generated when the selected resource is imported by the Creator.
-- `Reveal In Library`: open the imported asset location in `Library` of the project folder.
-Please read [project structure](../../project-structure.md) for detailed information.
+- `Reveal In Library`: Open the imported asset location in `Library` of the project folder.
+Please read [project structure](../../project-structure.md) for details.
-- `Show asset UUID and path`: show the currently selected asset's UUID in the **console** window.
+- `Show asset UUID and path`: Show the currently selected asset's UUID in the **Console** panel.

 Also, by double clicking on the asset you can enter the editing status for specific asset types such as scene assets and script assets.

 ## Filter assets

-Enter some text in the search box at the top right of **assets** to filter out filenames of all the assets that include the input text.
+Enter some text in the search box at the top right of **Assets** to filter out filenames of all the assets that include the input text.
 You can also input filename extensions like `*.png` to list all the assets with this specific extension.

 ![search asset](assets/search_asset.png)